Northeast Georgia Health System, Northeast Georgia Medical Center Braselton

 Delivering innovative care through a small hospital / big programs model

-Designed as a satellite of the flagship Gainesville campus, Northeast Georgia Medical Center Braselton is planned around a “Small Hospital/Big Programs” concept to deliver innovative care in a community hospital setting rivaling any larger hospital nationally.
+Designed as a satellite of the flagship Gainesville campus, Northeast Georgia Medical Center (NGMC) Braselton is planned around a “Small Hospital/Big Programs” concept to deliver innovative care in a community hospital setting rivaling any larger hospital nationally.

 - Create a total patient experience